andreagangemi/AG_mobiscribe_templates/README.md

 ### AG_cuvave

-This is perhaps useful only to myself, I uiset to notate the position of the controls of my guitar multi-effect (namely Cube Baby Cuvave, also known as EKO BAIO).
+This is perhaps useful only to myself, I use it to notate the position of the controls of my guitar multi-effect (namely Cube Baby Cuvave, also known as EKO BAIO).